ThorNicolai/System_Administration_Project/assignment03/Tenders/Proposal 2.md

 ## Partims

-* Research the hardaware, software and materials prices and properties .
+* Research hardaware, software and materials prices and properties .
 * Resarch of the service and installation prices.
 * Research of the network distribution of an office.
-* Create a logical proposal
+* Create a logical proposal on packet tracer
-* Create a physical proposal.
+* Create a physical proposal drowing it on the floor plan.
-* Create an invoice with the lsit of all the materials and services needed.
+* Create an invoice with the list of all the materials and services needed.
-.

 ## Time spending